 Vienna bike tour.
-When lived in Vienna, I used to cycle everywhere.
-No surprise I agreed to test a guided tour on two wheels.
-Plus I am a fan of urban development, architecture and green space, the tour was spot on.
+When I lived in Vienna, I used to cycle everywhere.
+Consequently I was thrilled at the opportunity to test a guided tour on two wheels.
+Since I love to learn about urban history, development, architecture and green space, the tour was spot on.

 Our group used the excellent bike path on shady Ringstrasse boulevard to visit ALL key landmarks.
 Then we ventured across to unique 20th century Hundertwasserhaus.
 From there, the tour lead across the Danube Canal and into the green woodlands of Viennese Prater park, views of Giant Ferris Wheel included.
 Degree of difficulty: moderate.